 - Positive feedback from readers suggested that the infographics had helped them better understand the complex messaging.

 When we were asked to design a well-being booklet to promote healthy lifestyle options for staff at the Royal Masonic Benevolent Institution (RMBI) we were careful to avoid delivering a prescriptive list of how to live.

 Instead we chose to use strong and colourful illustrations as well as simple to read infographics to communicate tips and ideas around positive opportunities for change.
 The result was a booklet which is fun and interesting to read and that delivers content in a non-condescending way.

 The Annual Review was designed both as a print publication and interactive microsite, using the brand assets to ensure a consistent look and feel.
 We designed both static (print) and interactive (microsite) infographics using the leaf motif to highlight key achievements and make the financials more accessible and engaging.

-These powerful infographics tell the story of how far children have to travel to find safe sources of water in East and West Africa, comparing with children in OECD member countries and the UK in particular.
-From the raw data we developed the story and created powerful infographics that instantly highlight the differences.
+These powerful infographics tell the story of how far children have to travel to find safe sources of water in East and West Africa, compared to children in OECD member countries and the UK in particular.
+From the raw data we developed the story and created striking infographics that instantly highlight the differences.

 Plan International required a robust toolkit to help children and young people advocate for a better education for themselves.
 We illustrated the step by step approach with youthful and engaging graphics and limited text.
 This document was about delivering strong messages and we lead by example, using infographics to create a genuinely useful document which was presented at an international summit in Washington attended by the then UN General Secretary Ban Ki-moon.